This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 that issued the order or that otherwise has jurisdiction over the

 order.
-(2) When the obligor or
+(2) When a party timely

-request for the court hearing.
+the court hearing.
 (C) Administrative termination

 order.
-(1) When neither the
+(1) When no party timely

-recommendations, the CSEA shall: (a) When the child support order is an administrative child
+will: (a) When the child support order is an administrative child

 support order, prepare a JFS 07527, "Administrative Order to Terminate the